Application Deadline: October 1, 2017

 Are you applying with a colleague to the PGR Grant?
 If yes, the Project Director will submit application requirements online.
 All other Team Members will receive emails to create accounts Additional team members must email resume and recommender contact information to Keri Liechty.

 Applications must include:

 - Applicant Information:

 - Application details (time frame, amount, etc.)

-- Core Question: State your project’s core question in 1-3 sentences and say why it is important to the church in North America.
+- Core Question: In 1-3 sentences, state your project’s core question—framed as a question—and say why it is important to the church in North America.